David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 I was only there three and a half years, and I look back on it, and I still feel like I've lived there longer than I have anywhere else.

-It really it paid off in so many ways, but I think just it was so encouraging for you, as you just said when you were just starting out.
+It really, it paid off in so many ways, but I think just it was so encouraging for you, as you just said, when you were just starting out.

-And and look at look at how it's turned out.
+And look at how it's turned out.

 Sleep train.